 There’s a wide range of train deals and discounts in Europe that can help you save money on your journey.
 Deals can vary based on the country and train company, but if you’re travelling with children, in a group, or fall into a certain age category, you can benefit from discounted ticket prices.

 High-speed trains in Europe can reach speeds of up to 198 mph (320 km/h).
 Some of the fastest trains in Europe travelling at these speeds include AVE, TGV and Frecciarossa 1000.

 Yes, you'll need to make a seat reservation on most high-speed trains in Europe.
 You'll be able to do so on our platform if you buy your tickets online with us.

 Several countries have built and developed high-speed rail infrastructure to connect major cities.
-In Europe, these include: Belgium, Denmark, France, Germany, Italy, the Netherlands, Poland, Russia, Spain, Sweden, and the UK.
+In Europe, these include: Belgium, Denmark, France, Germany, Italy, the Netherlands, Poland, Spain, Sweden, and the UK.